GandhiCloudLab/seismic-api/readme.md

 # Seismic API

-In this documentation, lets explore how to access the seismic API.
+In this documentation, let’s explore how to access the seismic API.

 ## Get Access Token

 Here we get the API Token through UI.
-(Need to find otherway to get it permanently).
+(Need to find other way to get it permanently).

-1. Acces this url in your broswer.
+1. Access this URL in your browser.

 https://developer.seismic.com/seismicsoftware/docs/authentication-1